Info for

 Co-operative education (co-op)

-Students in the Business Administration – Accounting Advanced Diploma program will be invited to apply to the co-op option during their first year of study.
+Students will be invited to apply to the co-op option during their first year of study.
 Entrance to the co-op option is limited and the processes for securing a work term are competitive.
-Students who qualify for co-op will be eligible to complete a four-month, paid work term between the second and third years of their program.
+Students enrolled in the co-op option are required to complete a four-month, paid work term between the second and third years of their program.

-Supports are available through the Co-op office to assist students with securing their work terms.
-In addition, the Co-op office is in contact with co-op students and their employers during the work terms to help with any questions.
-Upon completing the work term, co-op students return to campus to complete their final two academic semesters to the program before graduating.
+Supports are available through the Experiential Learning office to assist students with securing their work terms.
+In addition, the Experiential Learning office is in contact with co-op students and their employers during the work terms to help with any questions.
+Upon completing the work term, co-op students return to campus to complete their final two academic semesters of the accounting program before graduating.

 Program sequence